OpenAPI

 The openapi method takes the route and the handler as its arguments and configures the Zod OpenAPI middleware for each endpoint on the OpenAPIHono instance

-Configuring and generating the OpenAPI spec
+Configuring and generating the OpenAPI document

 Create a file called configureOpenAPI.ts in the src/lib folder and add the following lines of code to it: